AuraProgramming/RNGTester/README.md

 # RNGTester

-## A Small (1-74KB) File to test your RNG.
-This was created for Hypixel Skyblock, but can be used for other purposes.
+## An Exremely Small (1-10KB) File to test your RNG.
+This was created for Hypixel Skyblock, but can be used to calculate RNG in other games, and for other purposes.

 ## Features: